sreeram2022/life/content/page/about/index.md

         weight: 2
         params:
             icon: user
+readingtime: false
+toc: false
 ---

-Hey, I’m sreeram.
+Hey, I’m *sreeram*.
 I’ve been wanting to start a blog for years.
 I’ve made attempts before, but I struggled to find enough content.
 Then, much later, when I landed on my job and had a few months to spare, I felt this strong urge to finally create & publish some content.
 Well, I am too shy for youtube and